 The simple hoop earring is everything.
 It works with any outfit, never looks like you’re trying too hard and refuses to go out of style.

 Even better, you can make this pair with just some gold or silver wire and a few basic jewelry tools.
+This post can teach you how to make a wire wrapped hoop.
 You really aren’t trying too hard!

 Wire Loop Earrings